BattuPravalika/stepin_contact-management/1_Requirements/README.md

 ## INTRODUCTION:

-Contract management is the process of actively managing contact details efficiently and effectively.The system helps to keep a track of all the contacts available.The project aims at developing contact management system using C language that enables an organization to maintain its library.
+Contact management is the process of actively managing contact details efficiently and effectively.The system helps to keep a track of all the contacts available.The project aims at developing contact management system using C language that enables an organization to maintain its library.

 The project titled Contact Management System is demonstrate the creation of a user interface of a system.
 The project “Contact Management System” is developed in C, which mainly focuses on basic operations in a contact like adding new contacts, listing out the details, updating the contact, searching for the contact and deleting the contact.